dafrancis/pieratnine/articles/libnotify-irssi.md

 title: Using libnotify with irssi
 date: 2011-11-22
+summary: In which I make a Linux version of a irc plugin made for people who irc on a Mac

 Remember last time when I mentioned IRC and that I use it a lot?
 Well I actually do use it a lot.
 In fact on the list of things that I do on the internet irc is a huge part of that.
 The other part of that is trying to word a bug you just found in terms which are not too generic that google ignores it, for example "libnotify bug when body contains < or >".